Montgomery Street station

-Montgomery Street station (often Montgomery station) is a combined BART and Muni Metro rapid transit station in the Market Street subway in downtown San Francisco.
+Montgomery Street station (often called Montgomery station) is a combined BART and Muni Metro rapid transit subway station in the Market Street subway in downtown San Francisco.
 Located under Market Street between Montgomery Street and Sansome Street, it serves the Financial District neighborhood and surrounding areas.
 The three-level station has a large fare mezzanine level, with separate platform levels for Muni Metro and BART below.
-With over 9,000 boardings per weekday, Montgomery Street and Embarcadero station to the north are the two busiest stations in the BART system.
+Montgomery Street and Embarcadero station to the north are typically the two busiest stations in the BART system.

+The station is served by the BART Red, Yellow, Green, and Blue lines, and the Muni Metro J Church, K Ingleside, L Taraval, M Ocean View, N Judah, and S Shuttle lines.

 Station layout

 Like the three other shared Muni/BART stations in the Market Street subway, Montgomery has three underground levels.
 The first level is a fare mezzanine, with two Muni paid areas and two BART paid areas.
 The second level has a single island platform for Muni Metro, and the third level has an island platform for BART.
 The station has seven street entrances along its length, plus underground entrances to the One Sansome Street and 44 Montgomery buildings.
+Montgomery and nearby Powell, both designed by Skidmore, Owings & Merrill, have similar designs – including distinctive domed hexagonal "bubble tiles" on the mezzanine level.